Do you know one of the best ways to engage prospects and build brand awareness? By using the power of video marketing.

-Using Facebook ads, brands can easily tailor their ads to suit a variety of different users.
+Using Facebook, brands can easily tailor their ads to suit a variety of different users.

-Your ads can target users based on their age, gender, location, interest, and much more.
+Your ads can target users based on key demographics such as their age, gender, location, interest, and much more.

-You can customize each individual ad to maximize its relevancy.
+You can customize each ad to maximize its relevance.

 For example, let’s say that you created two videos.

-The first video is for people getting ready to retire, and the second video is for people who just graduated college.
+The first video is for people getting ready to retire, and the second is for people who have just graduated college.

-When you increase the quality of your audience and ensure those ads are targeted, you’ll inevitably convert more users into customers.
+When you increase the quality of your video marketing by ensuring your ads are targeted, you’ll inevitably convert more users into customers.

-Which brings up an important question.
-Where should you be spending your money on ads?
+However, this raises an important question: where should you spend your money on ads?

-Well, remember all the way back in the first section, when I mentioned that posting in a variety of different places would help you in the long-term?
+Well, remember back in the first section when I mentioned that posting in various places would help you in the long term?

-From there, it’s as easy as investing more in paid ads on those platforms.
+From there, it’s as simple as having a higher ad budget on those platforms.